Skip to main content

 The rule will use the HTTP → HTTP scheme instead of TCP → TCP.
 If you need to use HTTPS instead of the HTTP protocol, terminate the TLS connection.

-You cannot change the type of an existing load balancer; you must create a new load balancer with the required annotation.
+You cannot change the type of an existing load balancer — you must create a new load balancer with the required annotation.

-Save the public IP address
+Save a public IP address

 loadbalancer.openstack.org/keep-floatingip: "true"

-In the EnvoyProxy object manifest, specify this or another public IP address in the loadBalancerIP field:
+In the EnvoyProxy object manifest, in the loadBalancerIP field, specify this or another public IP address:

 ---